xakdeveloper/kapela/PRIMER.md

 ### Payment Gateway

+You will be able to accept the popular coins such as BitCoin, Ethereum, Litecoin, and Kapela as forms of payment.
+Similar to 'Apple Pay' users will be able to send crypto to friends by simply selecting the send money feature located within the messenger.
+Once selected, you will be prompted to: Select the coin, type either the USD value or coin amount, then select send.
+While doing so, users will be able to monitor their balance to avoid any sending errors.
+If you accidentally select to send more then your balance holds, the user will recieve an error message prompting them to recheck their balance.

 ### Simple Smart Contracts

 On the Kapela application users will be able to deploy their own smart contracts for their projects.
 Like Ethereum this is a strong method that we believe will take Kapela to the next level and grow and thrive the crypto space.